thekumarpraveen/LendingClubCaseStudy/README.md

-# Project Name
+# Lending Club Case Study
-> Outline a brief description of your project.
+> The project aims to derive insights for a loan financing company based on the provided data wherein the organization has to decide on the grant of loan to a consumer.

 ## Table of Contents